-If an insurer will consider claims where an unlisted driver has driven your car (i.e. it’s in their PDS), know the excess payment for this claim – if successful – will very likely be more expensive than if a listed driver was at the wheel.
+Sometimes, an insurer will consider claims where an unlisted driver has driven your car.
+You’ll know this, because it will be in your PDS.
+But know the unlisted driver excess payment for this claim – if it is successful – will very likely be more expensive than if a listed driver was at the wheel.
 Why?
 You’ll be paying an unlisted driver excess as well as a standard excess.

 Also know that any car insurance claim you make hurts your risk rating with your and other insurers.
 And you can expect your annual premium to cost more because you’re seen as a riskier policy holder.

-Let’s explore the excess side of things when it comes to car insurance claims, unlisted driver and otherwise.
+Let’s explore the excess side of things when it comes to car insurance claims, unlisted driver or not.

 What is an excess, and which ones do I have to pay?